A parametric approach to the estimation of convex risk functionals based on Wasserstein distance: Examples and applications

 \subsection{An example for the martingale constraint: pricing of a bull spread shortly after a quoted maturity}

 We conclude this section by providing a framework that illustrates the implementation of the martingale constraint.

-Suppose that we want to price a bull call spread option with strikes $K_1,K_2\in \R$ with $0 < K_1 < K_2$ at maturity $T+h$, based on quoted options for the shorter maturity $T>0$ for a small time $h>0$.
+Suppose that we want to price a bull call spread option with strikes $K_1,K_2\in \R$ with $0 < K_1 < K_2$ and maturity $T+h$, for a small time $h >0$, having quoted options for the shorter maturity $T>0$.
 The payoff of the option is given by the sum of a long call option on the lower strike $K_1$ and a short call option on the upper strike $K_2$:

 This situation is complementary to a situation described in \cite{Cont2004}.
 There, it is shown that pricing a call option on a maturity that is shorter than the first quoted maturity, using a diffusion model with deterministic volatility curve, naturally leads to volatility uncertainty.
 Here, we reverse the point of view, and assume that we know the distribution of the underlying at time $T$, and we look for the price of the option at time $T+h$.
 Since no information is provided by the market for the maturity $T+h$, we look for upper and lower price bounds based on Wasserstein uncertainty around the distribution $\mu$ of the underlying at time $T$, which can be seen as a best guess for the distribution of the underlying at time $T+h$.
-We assume $\mu$ to be a log-normal distribution coming from a Black-Scholes model, cf.\ \cite[Chapter 5]{FoellmerSchied}, with volatility $\sigma>0$ estimated from the market data.
+We assume $\mu$ to be a log-normal distribution coming from a Black-Scholes model, cf.\ \cite[Chapter 5]{FoellmerSchied}, with volatility $\sigma>0$ estimated from market data.
 This choice is quite natural since the log-normal distribution is used by the market to quote options via the implied volatility surface.
-For simplicity, we assume that the risk-free rate is zero, so that the price of the option at time $T$ is given by
+For simplicity, we assume that the risk-free rate is zero, so that the value of the option at time $0$ for the maturity $T$ is given by